trsdn/create_tests/README.md

 ### Fetching New Curriculum

-Fetch curriculum using the slash command or natural request:
+Fetch curriculum using the agent or natural request:
 ```
-/fetch-curriculum
+@curriculum-fetcher
 ```
 Or:
 ```